thatsnice/ops-dojo/Program/life-cycles.md

 ### Definition

-This Lunch entity will be successful if,
+This Lunch entity will be successful if:

 - by 15:55
 - I have consumed a sufficiently nourishing and filling meal
 - I have spent less than $20
-- I am back at my place of work
+- I reach my next appointment on time
-- None of the constraints of my other cycles are violated (safety and such)
+- None of the constraints of my larger cycles are violated (safety and such)

 ### Preparation

-- Deciding what/where to eat
+- Deciding what and where to eat
 - Communicating plans to those who might care
-- Posting notice of absence if necessary
+- Posting out-of-office or equivalent notice
 - Getting to the lunch site

 ### Initiation